Synopsis: Continuous cross-court digging is a high-intensity drill which builds mental toughness while working on individual digging and fitness.

 - If the players are capable, they can replace one or more of the coaches as hitters.

-- Keeping the tempo high is a key to this drill, which means the players collecting and feeding balls must be highly efficient or you need to have sufficient balls to overcome this deficit.
+- Keeping the tempo high is a key to this drill.
+This means the players collecting and feeding balls must be highly efficient.
+Or you need to have sufficient balls to overcome this deficit.

 - Make sure players crossing the court do so away from the net rather than toward it.
 Otherwise they are at risk of taking a ball in the head.

 - Do not let the players give less than 100% effort.
 If a ball drops with no attempt to play it they go back to 0.

 - Don’t alter the rhythm of the hitting once you get going.
 That will force the players to continue moving rapidly and not slow their pace.
 This helps them put the last play behind them.

 - Make sure the players go all the way to the sideline and don’t stop well inside the court, especially as they tire.
 You can do this by aiming your hits to land near the sideline, which will keep them honest.

 - Talk to the players throughout the drill.
 Remind them to get to the right spot, to move quickly, and to use good technique.
 Encourage them throughout, and make sure the rest of the team does so as well.

 - Encourage players of similar skill to go together so you can adapt the tempo and aggressiveness of your hits to be able to challenge all players at a level suitable to their development.